segmentio/segment-docs/src/connections/destinations/catalog/actions-snap-conversions/index.md

 - IP Address

 > warning ""
-> If you hash identifiers upstream before sending to Segment, Segment will still hash that data before sending to Snap.
-This results in a double hash that will not be able to be matched on.
+> If you hash identifiers upstream before sending to Segment, Segment still hashes that data before sending to Snap.
+This results in a double hash that won't be able to be matched on.
 Please ensure your fields are not hashed prior to sending through the Snapchat Conversions API destination.